leoserpa14/gravity/README.md

 # Gravity

-Trying to recreate gravitational force between different objects in space.
+Trying to recreate orbital representations for different objects in space.
 Probably gonna use kivy for stuff.

-3D?
+Kivy3D?